 Habitat women is a social enterprise formed by Habitat for Humanity Australia.
 We noticed the gender discrepancy in the industry, lack of employment opportunities for women and big barriers in education and training for women wanting to learn construction skills.
 Habitat Women provides a safe, inclusive space to start changing the way we view construction and other trade industries as well as to provide vulnerable women with opportunities they may otherwise not have access to.

 A key component of Habitat Women, and what sets it apart is that the women are paid to learn skills whilst they are participating in the various program activities over a six-month duration.
-This enables them to move into employment pathways more readily and ensures that whilst they are learning they do not need to worry about adding to any financial stress.
+This enables and empowers them to move into employment pathways more readily and ensures that whilst they are learning they do not need to worry about adding to any financial stress.

 What does Habitat Women want to achieve?